Purpose in the Machine: Development and writing

 In September 2015, Marvel announced that it would be titled "Purpose in the Machine", to be written by DJ Doyle, with Kevin Tancharoen directing.
-Executive producer Jeffrey Bell talked about the opening sequence, featuring 19th Century England, saying "what we’re trying to suggest is, whether it’s S.H.I.E.L.D. or not, people have been interested in this monolith at least back that far...clearly it’s something ancient".
+Executive producer Jeffrey Bell talked about the opening sequence, featuring 19th Century England, saying "what we're trying to suggest is, whether it's S.H.I.E.L.D. or not, people have been interested in this monolith at least back that far...clearly it's something ancient".
 He continued saying "One of the things that the movies and we try to do is find scientific ways, or what was once viewed as myth has become grounded more in science, and the ideas that what was ritualistic in the 1800s has become more of a scientific enquiry now with S.H.I.E.L.D."

 Casting

-In September 2015, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell would star as Phil Coulson, Melinda May, Grant Ward, Daisy Johnson, Leo Fitz, Jemma Simmons, Lance Hunter, Bobbi Morse, Alphonso "Mack" MacKenzie, and Lincoln Campbell, respectively.
-It was also revealed that the guest cast for the episode would include Blair Underwood as Dr. Andrew Garner, Peter MacNicol as Professor Elliott Randolph, Daz Crawford as Kebo, Spencer Treat Clark as Alexander, Alex Hyde-White as Lord Thornally, Daniel J. Wolfe as Lord Manzini, Piers Stubbs as younger lord, James Hong as William May and Darius Cottrell as Moe.
+In September 2015, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell would star as Phil Coulson, Melinda May, Grant Ward, Daisy Johnson, Leo Fitz, Jemma Simmons, Lance Hunter, Bobbi Morse, Alphonso "Mack" Mackenzie, and Lincoln Campbell, respectively.
+It was also revealed that the guest cast for the episode would include Blair Underwood as Dr. Andrew Garner, Peter MacNicol as Professor Elliot Randolph, Daz Crawford as Kebo, Spencer Treat Clark as Alexander Braun / Werner von Strucker, Alex Hyde-White as Lord Thornally, Daniel J. Wolfe as Lord Manzini, Piers Stubbs as younger lord, James Hong as William May and Darius Cottrell as Moe.
 Crawford, Wolfe, Stubs, and Cottrell did not receive guest star credit in the episode.
 Underwood, MacNicol, and Crawford reprise their roles from earlier in the series.
 Despite being credited, Mitchell did not ultimately appear.
 Clark is revealed to be playing Werner von Strucker, the son of Baron Wolfgang von Strucker who appeared in Avengers: Age of Ultron portrayed by Thomas Kretschmann.